hailelagi/hailelagi.com/content/hacks/tsunami.md

 Every good database needs good ergonomics for querying!
 SQL is popular but is a complex and large standard to implement.
 Luckily -- [_I don't really have to_](https://arrow.apache.org/datafusion/).
 Theres lots of syntax for querying key-value stores, redis has one, mongodb has one and even postgres patched in one!
 There are probably thousands of these kinds of languages -- and of course ets has one called a `match_spec` -- If you'd like to see this [ask!](https://github.com/hailelagi/tsunami/issues/4) and if you want to learn about the match spec [leave a thumbs up!](https://github.com/hailelagi/hailelagi.com/issues/1) this version **does not** ship with the match_spec api.

+## Future, Maybe Never.

-Here's a thought - what if you could query runtime data transaparently across all your erlang nodes :) wouldn't that be something?
+Here's a thought - what if you could query runtime data transaparently across all your erlang nodes? :)

-This doesn't work -- but it _could_.
+Wouldn't that be something?
+Mnesia's asynchronous replication model is leaderless and uses a quorum of writers in a cluster, this has interesting tradeoffs and if it doesn't quite fit your problem domain it can be tricky.

 ## Testing Methodology